terraform-ibm-modules/ibmcloud-terratest-wrapper/README.md

 ```

 ### Publishing
 Publishing is handled automatically via merge pipeline and the Semantic Versioning automation.
+This creates a new Github release